 "Meeting the Challenges of Environmental Journalism in the 21st Century”

-Please join the UC Davis California Environmental Law & Policy Center and the Policy Institute for Energy, Environment and the Economy for the Fall 2013 Speakers' Series.
+This event was hosted by the UC Davis California Environmental Law & Policy Center and the Policy Institute for Energy, Environment and the Economy for the Fall 2013 Speakers' Series.

 |Researchers at MSU’s Kellogg Biological Station explain to scientists and reporters how agriculture affects climate change and could mitigate its impact.
 Photo courtesy MSU.|